15 October, 2020

 Sassy Supports: Hong Kong Breast Cancer Foundation

-Hong Kong Breast Cancer Foundation: Pink Walk
+Hong Kong Breast Cancer Foundation, Breast Cancer Awareness Month

-Let’s work together to raise breast cancer awareness in the city!
+Let’s work together to raise breast cancer awareness in the city.

 sassy supports logo

-The HKBCF was set up in March 2005 as a non-profit charitable organisation dedicated to mitigating the threat of breast cancer to the local community through education, patient support, research and advocacy.
-As with most cancers, early action is the most effective form of preventionWe spoke to HKBCF Chairman Eliza Fok (pictured below, right) to learn more about the charity and what we can do to help raise breast cancer awareness in the Hong Kong.
+Founded in 2005, the HKBFC has been working to mitigate the threat of breast cancer to the local community through education, patient support, research and advocacy.
+We spoke to HKBCF Chairman Eliza Fok to learn more about the foundation and how we can help raise breast cancer awareness in Hong Kong.

-Read more: Learn How To Perform A Breast Self-Exam
+Read More: Learn How To Perform A Breast Self-Exam

 Breast cancer is the number one cancer among women in Hong Kong and it affects one in 15 women in the city (and can also affect men!).
+As with most cancers, early action is the most effective form of prevention.
 The good news is breast cancer is curable.

-The survival rate for patients with Stage I breast cancer is 97.5% within 5 years.
+The survival rate for patients with Stage I breast cancer is 97.5 percent within five years.
 With regular breast screening, breast cancer can be detected and treated at an early stage.
-This is why breast awareness is important – if every woman is aware of the benefits and importance of regular breast screening, they would be able to detect breast cancer while there is still a chance to fight it.
+This is why breast awareness is important — if every woman is aware of the benefits and importance of regular breast screening, they would be able to detect breast cancer while there is still a chance to fight it.

 Breast Cancer Awareness Month is a good opportunity to remind women to establish the habit of regular breast screening, which will lower their chance of having to undergo invasive treatment and financial burden.

-Hong Kong Breast Cancer Foundation, info@hkbcf.org, www.hkbcf.org
+Hong Kong Breast Cancer Foundation, www.hkbcf.org

 Editor’s Note: Charities are constantly looking for volunteers, donations and support – and they need it now more than ever.
 To help them during this difficult time, we’re putting a spotlight on a different charity each month.
-If you’re a charity, or know of one that could use a shout-out, feel free to reach out to us at sassy@sassyhongkong.com and we’ll try our best to feature them in one of our upcoming Sassy Supports!
+If you’re a charity or know of one that could use a shout-out, feel free to reach out to us at [email protected] and we’ll try our best to feature them in one of our upcoming Sassy Supports!

 Back to top